 Okay.

-Senator, again, I am going to try and stay out of the political circus.
+Senator, again, I'm going to try and stay out of the political circus.

-You gave us a list of what you have.
+You gave us a list of what you were saying.

 I came here to talk about American foreign policy today.